Browse Topic: Clutch components

 Putrus, Johnathon P.Jones, Stanley T.Jawad, Badih A.Schihl, Peter

-Three levels of fan structural analysis are included in this practice: a Initial structural integrity. b In-vehicle testing. c Durability (laboratory) test methods.
-The initial structural integrity section describes analytical and test methods used to predict potential resonance and, therefore, possible fatigue accumulation.
-The in-vehicle (or machine) section enumerates the general procedure used to conduct a fan strain gage test.
+Three levels of fan structural analysis are included in this practice: 1 Initial Structural Integrity 2 In-vehicle Testing 3 Durability Test Methods The Initial Structural Integrity section describes analytical and test methods used to predict potential resonance and, therefore, possible fatigue accumulation.
+The In-vehicle (or machine) section enumerates the general procedure used to conduct a fan strain gage test.
 Various considerations that may affect the outcome of strain gage data have been described for the user of this procedure to adapt/discard depending on the particular application.
-The durability test methods section describes the detailed test procedures for a laboratory environment that may be used depending on type of fan, equipment availability, and end objective.
-The second and third levels build upon information derived from the previous level.
-Engineering judgment is required as to the applicability of each level to a different vehicle environment or a
+The Durability Test Methods section describes the detailed test procedures that may be used depending on type of fan, equipment availability, and end objective.
+Each of the previous levels builds upon information derived from the previous level.
+Engineering judgment is required as to the applicability of each level to a different vehicle environment or a new fan design.
+This SAE Recommended Practice is applicable to medium and heavy-duty trucks, buses, construction equipment, industrial, and agricultural equipment.
+It does not necessarily include passenger cars and light trucks.

 Cooling Systems Standards Committee